-Preservation Action and the National Conference of State Historic Preservation Officers (NCSHPO) organize the National Historic Preservation Advocacy Week each year to promote federal preservation policy and programs.
+Preservation Action and the National Conference of State Historic Preservation Officers (NCSHPO) organize National Historic Preservation Advocacy Week each year to promote federal preservation policy and programs.

-The Bruce MacDougal Advocacy Scholars Program is a unique opportunity for individuals interested in preservation advocacy and policy to access advocacy training and mentoring, to join a national network of advocates and participate directly in congressional visits.
-This year, Advocacy Week will be held in-person from March 04-07, 2024 in Washington, D.C.
+The Bruce MacDougal Advocacy Scholars Program is a unique opportunity for individuals interested in preservation advocacy and policy to access trainings and mentorship, join a national network of advocates, and participate directly in congressional visits.
+This year, Historic Preservation Advocacy Week will be held in-person from March 3-6, 2025 in Washington, D.C.